AMS-at-UCR/gradsem/README.md

 #### Update redirect

 The `./index.html` file is a landing page which forwards you to the most current webpage.
-This file needs to be updated to forward to the new page.
+This file (which is in the main folder, not the 'years' folder) needs to be updated to forward to the new page.
 Edit lines 7 and 14 appropriately to make that happen.

 #### Update email obfuscator